Timhanlon01/Project_2/README.md

 2. Test the model on data from different seasons to assess its generalizability.
 3. Consider incorporating additional features that might influence Slugging Percentage.

+# ADD INFO ABOUT WHAT TYPE OF MACHINE LEARNING TECHNIQUE YOU USE AND WAS IT SUPERVISED OR UNSUPERVISED